Traineeship in Biology

 - Apply at Antagning.se for the period that best matches your plans (see "Schedule" above).

 - When the application is closed, you will receive an e-mail with a link to a form where you fill in your work plan (see "the work plan" below).
 The deadline for submitting the work plan is normally about one month after the application closes.

-- When the time plan has been approved by the examiner, the condition will be removed and you can register online.
+- Once the work plan has been approved by the examiner, you will be admitted (assuming you are eligible) and you can register online.
 You can not start the internship until you have registered for the course!
 This is important because you are not insured by the university in the workplace until you are registered.

 The traineeship in biology is conducted at a workplace where biological knowledge is relevant but where research is not the main work, ff you prefer to do a traineeship at a biological institution, then you should take one of our research traineeship courses.
 If you are unsure whether your intended workplace can be approved for an internship in biology, or if you are unsure of which course you should apply for, you should contact the examiner (see "Course structure").

 Read more about the difference between our traineeship courses